Editorial and Publication Policies

 Book reviews will be evaluated and edited by the American Diplomacy Books editor.
 Following the general practice of professional and scholarly journals, we do not offer payment for published material.

 New material is posted on the journal’s web site on a quarterly basis, after which original works are archived.
-Archives are maintained permanently.
+Archives are maintained permanently and accessed through website navigation.

 We primarily publish original works, but we will consider items that have been published elsewhere if the original publisher is willing to provide written permission.